 Take bowl out of microwave and quickly mix in 1/2 teaspoon of baking soda.
 The color of your mix will change a bit with the addition of the soda.

-Stir, stir, stir and, as fast as you can (FAST!!) without burning yourself with the hot bowl, dump the mixture onto the greased cookie sheet and spread the mixture.
+Stir, stir, stir.
+And as fast as you can (FAST!!) without burning yourself with the hot bowl, dump the mixture onto the greased cookie sheet and spread the mixture.
 You have to hurry with all of these steps so as not to allow the mix to harden before you have it in place.
-But your bowl will be very hot so take precaution.
+But your bowl will be very hot so be prepared with hot pads.

 Allow the spread mixture to cool on the cookie sheet.